“Receiving a stolen vehicle” is a crime that involves knowingly buying, receiving, concealing, selling or withholding a stolen vehicle from its owner.

 It is important to remember that every case is unique, and the specific defenses available to you will depend on the facts and circumstances surrounding your case.
 An experienced attorney like Robert M. Helfend can thoroughly investigate your case, identify the most effective defenses, and advocate aggressively on your behalf.

 If you have been accused of receiving a stolen vehicle in California, it is crucial to act quickly and secure skilled legal representation.
-With over 30 years of experience in criminal defense, Attorney Robert M. Helfend is rated by SuperLawyers and is a member of the National Trial Lawyers Top 100.
+With over 30 years of experience in criminal defense, Attorney Robert M. Helfend of the Helfend Law Group is rated by SuperLawyers and is a member of the National Trial Lawyers Top 100.
 Call today for a free case evaluation at 800-834-6434.